How You Can Participate . . .

-The National Engineers Week Future City Competition affords an excellent opportunity for applying elements of the math, science, computer science, social studies, language arts, and art curricula to hands-on projects that capture the imagination and stoke the creative problem solving abilities of students in the seventh and eighth grades.
+The DiscoverE Future City Competition affords an excellent opportunity for applying elements of the math, science, computer science, social studies, language arts, and art curricula to hands-on projects that capture the imagination and stoke the creative problem solving abilities of students in the sixth, seventh and eighth grades.

 The Competition is open to any public, private, parochial or home school.